 For any other contact to submit a complaint, the trademark owner needs to email

-firstname.lastname@example.org and confirm that the specific contact is "authorized to act on our behalf with respect to Google Ads trademark matters."
-After the trademark owner confirms, the contact can submit complaints and authorizations on behalf of the trademark owner.
-This process applies to subsidiaries, regional branches, dealerships, franchises, or anyone other than the acceptable contacts outlined above.
+email@example.com and confirm that the specific contact is "authorized to act on our behalf with respect to Google Ads trademark matters."
+After the trademark owner confirms this, the contact can submit complaints and authorizations on the trademark owner's behalf.
+This process applies to subsidiaries, regional branches, attorneys not listed as the Attorney of Record, media agencies, dealerships, franchises, or anyone other than the acceptable contacts outlined above.

 - Review the Trademarks policy and make sure that you understand what we will and won’t investigate.